wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 From this HTML code, it should be clear that a simple HTML page is going to be generated that greets a user with a *hello world* message.
 You might also notice some non-HTML in the form of `{{ boldmessage }}`.
 This is a *Django template variable*.
 We can set values to these variables so they are replaced with whatever we want when the template is rendered.
 We'll get to that in a moment.

-To use this template, we need to re-configure the `index()` view that we created earlier.
+To use this template, we need to reconfigure the `index()` view that we created earlier.
 Instead of dispatching a simple response, we will change the view to dispatch our template.

 In `rango/views.py`, check to see if the following `import` statement exists at the top of the file.
 If it is not present, add it.